How to build a government: Transition challenges await Biden

 The pandemic also makes the business of assembling a government more difficult logistically.
 Though nearly all facets of Biden’s presidential campaign have been working remotely since March, his team will now have to adapt to a new, virtual workflow, including almost certainly interviewing top candidates via video conference.

-Biden also must decide how to define the role of his running mate, California Sen. Kamala Harris.
-As vice president himself, Biden handled discrete portfolios for Obama, including the federal response to swine flu, economic recovery after the financial crash of 2008 and a gun-control push after the Sandy Hook school shooting.
+Biden will need to define the role of his running mate, California Sen. Kamala Harris.
+As vice president himself, Biden handled discrete portfolios for Obama, including the economic recovery after 2008’s financial crash, the federal response to the outbreak of swine flu the following year, and a gun-control push after the Sandy Hook school shooting in 2012.

 There will be political headwinds.
 Control of the Senate may hinge on two Jan.
 5 runoff elections in Georgia, which could mean campaign visits there by both Biden and Harris.
 Whatever the result, the Senate will be sharply divided, making it extraordinarily difficult to move major legislation.

-If Republicans retain control of the Senate, it could be tough for Biden to get even key Cabinet nominees confirmed.
+It could be similarly tough for Biden to get key Cabinet nominees confirmed.
 Democratic Sen. Chris Murphy of Connecticut predicted Senate Majority Leader Mitch McConnell, R-Ky., “will force Joe Biden negotiate on every single pick.”

-Biden promised to foster bipartisanship and to be a president for all Americans, including those who didn’t vote for him.
+Biden promised to foster bipartisanship and to be a president for all Americans.
 That could open the door for some former Republican officeholders who endorsed Biden’s campaign to be tapped for key slots.

-But it’s a balancing act for Biden.
+But it’s a balancing act.
 Too much bipartisan cooperation could draw the ire of leading progressives, who already are worried that Biden will scale back ambitious policy plans to combat climate change, overhaul the criminal justice system to fight systemic racism and expand access to health insurance.

 Some on the Democratic Party’s left flank are pushing for two of Biden’s former presidential primary rivals to join his Cabinet: Massachusetts Sen. Elizabeth Warren as Treasury secretary and Sen. Bernie Sanders of Vermont at the Labor Department.

-But Biden’s team might not want to provoke what would likely be fierce Senate nomination battles, much less vacate two Senate seats when Democrats need every vote.
+Biden’s team might not want to provoke what would likely be fierce Senate nomination battles, however, much less vacate two Senate seats when Democrats need every vote.

 Jeff Hauser, head of the Revolving Door Project, a progressive advocacy group that pressures Democratic administrations to appoint liberal nominees, said Biden could avoid Senate obstruction by aggressively using recess appointments.